La Voz (Spanish TV series): Coaches and hosts

 The original coaches panel consisted of David Bisbal, Rosario Flores, Malú and Melendi with Jesús Vázquez and Tania Llasera as host and social media correspondent.
-Bisbal, Flores and Malu returned for season 2 with Antonio Orozco replacing Melendi.
+Bisbal, Flores and Malú returned for season 2 with Antonio Orozco replacing Melendi.
 Alejandro Sanz and Laura Pausini replaced David Bisbal and Rosario Flores in the third season.
 In the fourth season Manuel Carrasco replaced Pausini and Orozco was replaced by original coach, Melendi.
 Sanz and Melendi were then replaced by Juanes and Pablo López in the fifth season.

 In 2018, the series was acquired by Atresmedia.

 For the sixth season, Pablo López continued as coach, Antonio Orozco returned after a two-season hiatus, and Luis Fonsi and Paulina Rubio joined the panel.
 On 8 November 2019, it was announced that López and Orozco would remain on the panel for the seventh season and would be joined by returning coaches Pausini and Sanz who would replace Rubio and Fonsi who left the panel due to him coaching La Voz US.
 The seventh season featured a fifth coach Miriam Rodríguez, who choose no-chair turn auditioners to participate in The Comeback Stage.

 After being season seven's winning coach, Pausini stated she would not return to the reality show.
 On 19 April 2021, it was officially confirmed that Sanz would be the only coach returning for season eight, while Pausini, Orozco and López would be replaced by returning coaches Malú, Fonsi and first-time coach Pablo Alborán respectively.

 On 30 July 2022, it was officially confirmed that Fonsi, López, Orozco and Pausini would be returning for the ninth season, which was dubbed as the anniversary season to celebrate the show's 10-year history.
 During the season, the four original coaches - Bisbal, Flores, Malú and Melendi - also made appearances as advisors for each team during the Knockouts.

 On 21 June 2023, it was confirmed that Fonsi, López and Orozco would all return for season ten, while Pausini would be replaced by Malú, who returned after a one-season hiatus.
 On 13 September 2023, it was announced that Rodríguez would also return as the Comeback Stage coach, after a one-season hiatus.

 On 19 August 2024, it was announced that Fonsi, López, Malú and Orozco would all return for the eleventh season.
 This became the first time in the show's history that all four coaches return for a second-consecutive season.
 In May 2025, it was announced that López and Malú would return for the twelfth season, joined by former The Voice France coach Mika and former La Voz Kids coach, Sebastián Yatra.

+On 10 June 2026, it was announced that López and Mika would return for the thirteenth season, while former coach Melendi would be returning after an eight-season hiatus.
+At the same time, it was announced that former La Voz Kids coach Lola Índigo would debut as a coach the panel.